-IMPORTANT: The fuel system for Kohler 26 HP EFI units must be purged of all air prior to start up if the engine has been allowed to run out of gas or the system has been disassembled.
-See Section 5.1.25 for fuel priming (air purging) instructions.
+IMPORTANT: The fuel system for Kohler EFI units must be purged of all air prior to start up if the engine has been allowed to run out of gas or the system has been disassembled.
+Turn the key to the "start" position for approximately 30 seconds.
+If engine does not start, wait 1 minute to allow starter to cool down before attempting to start engine again.